nanikjava/articles/content/post/kubernetesbraindump.md

         * Capacity and Allocatable
         * Info

+<h2>Node</h2>

+* Currently, there are three components that interact with the Kubernetes node interface: node controller, kubelet, and kubectl.
+	* **Node Controller**
+		* The node controller is a Kubernetes master component which manages various aspects of nodes.
+		* Assigning a CIDR block to the node when it is registered (if CIDR assignment is turned on).
+		* Keeping the node controller’s internal list of nodes up to date with the cloud provider’s list of available machines.
+When running in a cloud environment, whenever a node is unhealthy, the node controller asks the cloud provider if the VM for that node is still available.
+If not, the node controller deletes the node from its list of nodes.
+		* The node controller is responsible for updating the NodeReady condition of NodeStatus to ConditionUnknown when a node becomes unreachable (i.e. the node controller stops receiving heartbeats for some reason, for example due to the node being down), and then later evicting all the pods from the node (using graceful termination) if the node continues to be unreachable.
+(The default timeouts are 40s to start reporting ConditionUnknown and 5m after that to start evicting pods.)
+The node controller checks the state of each node every --node-monitor-period seconds.

 <h2>Pod</h2>

 * **Pod** is something logical and not physical.
 It is just a logical wrapper for a set of containers with it's resources.
 In terms of Docker constructs, a Pod is modelled as a group of Docker containers with shared namespaces and shared filesystem volumes.